moble/PostNewtonian.jl/docs/src/internals/dynamics.md

 ## Approximants

-These compute the right-hand sides for the ODE integration of PN inspirals.
+These compute the right-hand sides for the ODE integration of PN orbital evolutions.
 They only differ in how they compute the time dependence of the fundamental PN variable ``v``.
 Fundamentally, we have
 ```math
 \frac{dv}{dt} = -\frac{\mathcal{F} + \dot{M}_1 + \dot{M}_2} {\mathcal{E}'}
 ```
 as the essential expression.
 The various approximants differ simply in how they expand this expression.

-Note that `TaylorT2` and `TaylorT3` can also be [found in the literature](https://arxiv.org/abs/0710.0158), and are used to derive analytical expressions for the inspiral.[^2]  Unfortunately, this can only be accomplished for non-precessing systems, so we don't bother to implement them in this package.
+Note that `TaylorT2` and `TaylorT3` can also be [found in the literature](https://arxiv.org/abs/0710.0158), and are used to derive analytical expressions for the orbital evolution.[^2]  Unfortunately, this can only be accomplished for non-precessing systems, so we don't bother to implement them in this package.

 [^2]: The second `T` in the `TaylorTn` names refers to the fact that these
     calculations provide the dynamics in the *time* domain.
 In a manner